placeofexit/placeofexit.github.io/_posts/2016-12-09-the-philosophers-zombie.md

 "Is it a mere coincidence, then, that through this first meaning of likeness we discover the meaning of the second?
 That the way in which these things are alike (their greenness) is in fact what it is like to behold both of them?
 Or is it this *first* likeness that the philosophers actually mean when they talk of what it is *like* to see green."

 "That may be Chancellor, and certainly it helps that there are many more green things than apples and ivy.
 I would not know what was green and what was not if the likeness of the apple and ivy had not also been extended, by the philosophers relating it, to onion-grass and pond-scum, frogs and grasshoppers, jade and emerald (although I understand that these are subject to change).
 The more things that I learned to call 'green,' the more differences I found between them, and the clearer my understanding of 'greenness' became.
-There are many ways that apples and ivy may be compared, but there seems to be only one way in which all green things are alike---and this, it seems quite simple, is their greenness.
-Now that I know how all these things are alike, I can encounter greenness in the world."
+There are many ways that apples and ivy may be compared, but there seems to be only one way in which all green things are alike---and this, it seems quite simple, is precisely what it is *like* to behold green.
+Now that I understand how all these things are alike, I can encounter greenness in the world."

 [[objection, includes idea that there is some feeling, some innate impression that *is* greenness, more than their likeness]]

 -----------
 ## Interrogation of the Philosophers

-"If you could *try* to explain this phenomena, this feeling to me---for I so dearly want to know---what is it *like* to see green?"
+"If you could *try* to explain this phenomenon, this feeling to me---for I so dearly want to know---what is it *like* to see green?"

 The zombie addressed this question to the crowd of philosophers behind it.
-They murmered among themselves and then fell silent.
+They murmured among themselves and then fell silent.
 Finally, one offered:

 "Green is calm."